-The PHLN is the nation’s most comprehensive system of public health educators, experts, and thought leaders.
+The Public Health Learning Network (PHLN) is an active consortium of public health educators, practitioners, and thought leaders.
 We aim to advance public health practice and improve population health in the United States.
 The PHLN seeks to elevate public health practice by promoting the creation, collaboration, and distribution of high-quality, relevant, and accessible training and education opportunities for the public health workforce.

-Our growing network of ten university-based regional public health training centers and 40 affiliate training centers (or “local performance sites”) focuses on skills-based training for the public health workforce in communities across the United States, Puerto Rico, U.S. Virgin Islands, and U.S. territories.
+Our growing network of university-based regional public health training centers and partners provides skills-based training for the public health workforce in communities across the United States, Puerto Rico, U.S. Virgin Islands, and U.S. territories.